openssl/openssl/doc/designs/quic-design/connection-state-machine.md

 ### Support of arbitrary BIOs

 However, we need to support not just socket FDs but arbitrary BIOs as the basis for the use of QUIC.
-Support for using QUIC with e.g. BIO_dgram_pair, a bidirectional memory buffer with datagram semantics, is to be supported as part of MVP.
-This must be rectified with the desire to support application-managed event loops.
+The use of QUIC with e.g. BIO_dgram_pair, a bidirectional memory buffer with datagram semantics, is to be supported as part of MVP.
+This must be reconciled with the desire to support application-managed event loops.

 Broadly, the intention so far has been to enable the use of QUIC with an application event loop by exposing an appropriate OS-level synchronisation